-While the old-school “doorbusters”-style Black Friday is starting to fall out of fashion, online sales are becoming increasingly popular on this legendary retail holiday, with Salsify projecting about $17 billion in sales this year (a 20% increase from 2020).
+While the old-school “doorbusters”-style Black Friday is starting to fall out of fashion, online sales are becoming increasingly popular on this legendary retail holiday.
 In fact, many customers start looking for Black Friday deals as early as September.

 As consumer habits take an increasingly online shift, many retailers have started offering their Black Friday deals online as early as Thanksgiving night.

 First coined in 2005, Cyber Monday was originally created by online retailers who felt they were missing out on the large gains other retailers saw on Black Friday.